Sutton Store Hours

 It's worth a Detour...
 Step back in time in Historic Granville's Pioneer Village!
 Marvel at the vintage automobiles, tour structures that support the traditions of yesteryear, and reminiscent as you view unique artifacts documenting history in a farming community.

 Sutton Service Station, Antique Car and Transportation Museum.
 This 1950's Gulf Service Station showcases cars and trucks from various periods of history.
 The automobiles exhibited will range from the 1920's through the 1970's with vehicles on display changing constantly.
 The three automobiles owned by Ben Sutton during his life in Granville will be featured.
 Reflect on the changes in travel with the pictorial history of transportation displayed on the walls.
-In addition, this building houses collections of rare lawn movers, antique toys, and Texaco memorabilia.
+In addition, this building houses collections of rare lawn mowers, antique toys, and Texaco memorabilia.

 The Pruett Stage is home to the Granville Quilt benches.
 Each bench has a unique quilt pattern displayed.
 Pick up a quilt bench brochure to learn more about the patterns and the history of quilts.
 During special events and festivals, the stage is used for speakers, storytelling, and musical entertainment.